 Basilicata forms the instep of the Italian boot deep in the south.
-The stony, wild and often inaccessible soil challenges the winegrowers of the red wine region.
-They press the multifaceted Aglianico grape with great dedication.
-The vines grow on the slopes of the long extinct volcano Monte Vulture and are so aromatic that they are praised as the "Barolo of the South".
-In Basilicata, wine grows with a lot of power, rich tannin, intense bouquet and elegant body.
-Our favourites come from the Paternoster Winery, whose operators select only the best grapes, strictly monitor fermentation and produce no more than 150,000 bottles per year.
+The stony, wild and often inaccessible soil challenges the winemakers of the red wine region.
+They press with great dedication the Aglianico grape, which is rich in facets.
+The vines grow on the slopes of the long-extinct Monte Vulture volcano and are so aromatic that they are praised as the "Barolo of the South."
+Basilicata grows wine with plenty of power, abundant tannin, intense bouquet and elegant body.
+Our favorites come from the Paternoster winery, whose operators select only the best grapes, strictly monitor fermentation and produce no more than 150,000 bottles per year.